Wired Connection Klipper Configuration

 ls /dev/serial/by-id/*

 - Enter the command below and press Enter.
-If everything is normal, a blue ID will appear.
-(The ID below is for reference only)
+If everything is normal, one blue ID will appear.
+(The following is for reference only)

 - If no ID appears after entering the command below, but